 Vilar Formoso was the entry to Portugal, famous for its hospitality.
 There are several testimonies of refugees stating that it was a friendly place, where refugees were welcomed with huge pots of soup, bread and shelter.

-Portugal was a neutral country on World War II and therefore it played a crucial role as an escape spot for the refugees fleeing the horrors of the Holocaust.
+Portugal was a neutral country on World War II and therefore it played a crucial role as a gateway spot for the refugees fleeing the horrors of Nazism.
 Most of the refugees were anonymous persons, but among them there were also prestigious writers, movie makers, artists, actors, intellectuals, politicians, Royal families, secret agents, among others.

 The Museum opened its doors on August 26th 2017 by the President of the Portuguese Republic Marcelo Rebelo de Sousa.